NNTmux/newznab-tmux/powerline/powerline/README.md

 # Configuration

 The default segments that are shown are defined in `themes/default.sh`.
 You will probably want to change those to fit your needs.
 To do so you can edit that file directly but preferable, for easier updating of the repo, you can make a copy and edit that one (or see how to use custom themes directory below).
+A palette of colors that can be used can be obtained by running the script `color_palette.sh`.

 ```console
 $ cp themes/default.sh themes/mytheme.sh